MaximumADHD/Roblox-Client-Tracker/README.md

 ## DeepStrings.txt
 A sorted list of dumped strings from Roblox Studio's exe.
 There is *some* garbage data dumped into this file, but most of it should be legible.

-## EmulatedDevices.xml
-A file used by Roblox Studio which defines the specifications, platforms, and images for all default emulation devices.

 ## FVariables.txt
 A sorted list of fast variables, which are used by Roblox to toggle changes to the engine remotely on multiple platforms without having to redeploy the client.

+## LuauTypes.d.luau
+Manually declared set of Luau types created by engineers at Roblox, which are baked into `RobloxStudioBeta.exe`

 ## RobloxShaderData.csv
 This CSV maps all of Roblox's known shaders, and which graphics APIs use them.
 Each mapped shader has a mapped name and shader-type.